When to visit

 J.P.
 Licks ($)

 Founded in Boston in 1981, J.P Licks is a homemade ice cream parlour chain with a mission to offer a premium product in a comfortable, friendly environment.
 All of the ice cream and frozen yogurts is flavored with ingredients found in the home, such as chocolate chips, cookies, all kinds of roasted nuts, seasonal fruits, vanilla extract and spices.
 The flavours are intense and sometimes complex, and you are sure to find something for every taste.
 They also serve smoothies as well as coffee that they roast themselves!
-Open Monday-Friday from 7 a.m. to midnight and Saturday-Sunday from 8 a.m. to midnight.
+Open Monday-Thursday from 7 a.m. to 11 p.m., Friday from 7 a.m. to midnight, Saturday from 8 a.m. to midnight and Sunday from 8 a.m. to 11 p.m.

 1312 Massachusetts Avenue, Boston / 617-492-1001